Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ```

 We only wait to call it until we have data base in the _onSuccess()_ callback.
 The first parameter
 _Y.io_ expects is a URL as a string.
-This could be a relative path like we use or a full URL to an
+This could be a relative path  or a full URL to an
 API.
 There are additional optional parameters in the _Y.io_ function call.
 The second one is
 for a configuration object.
 Typically we define our success and failure callbacks here.
-If were
+If we were
 interacting with an API, say "POST-ing" a form's content, we would provide additional configuration.

 There are additional events emmited by _Y.io_ which can be listened for.
 To see a complete list